 If passive exercise does not seem to work for you, functional electrical stimulation (FES) might help.

 FES involves sending small electrical impulses into the weakened muscles of the foot to create a contraction.
 Reactivating these muscles encourages dorsiflexion and engages neuroplasticity.

-Ideally, FES should be used in conjunction with passive exercise.
-Ask your therapist to have them show you how to use FES at home.
+Ideally, FES should be used in conjunction with functional exercise, like walking or exercises.
+As your mobility improves, ask your therapist to show you how to use FES at home.

 Some medications can help promote the healing of damaged nerves.
 This can help speed up the process to regain dorsiflexion.